CoderDojo-Content/Advanced-HTML-CSS/en/clickable-cards.md

         }
    ```

 5. Let's turn the whole thing into a link so people can click to see more information.
 Place the whole **article** element inside a link element.
 Make sure the closing `</a>` tag is after the closing `</article>` tag!
+Feel free to change the link **URL** to whatever you want to link to.
+That could be another page on your website or it could be another website entirely.
     ```html
         <a href="attractions.html#scFota">
             <article class="card ">